pawco/vagrant-lamp/README.md

 # Vagrant LAMP
-Complete Vagrant LAMP setup for dev environment based on Debian 9 (Stretch).
+Complete Vagrant LAMP setup for dev environment based on Debian 9 (Stretch) with Apache 2.4, PHP 7.1 and MySQL 5.7.
-I'm using this setup for dev environment, mostly for Laravel projects.
+Composer and Node are available for easy package management.

 ## Requirements
   - VirtualBox  http://www.virtualbox.org